Now Reading

 Lighting Power Allowance

 The Lighting Power Allowance (LPA) is the maximum allowed watts per square foot.
 In California’s Title 24, the LPA is being reduced from .65 to .6 watts per square foot in 2023.
-The 2024 International Energy Conservation Code (IECC), which will be available in the first quarter of 2024, will also likely address reductions to interior LPA.
+New changes for allowances also include wall display, task lighting, and decorative lighting (Title 24 Part 6, Table 140.6-D).
+However, while most LPA requirements have decreased in energy, some have also increased.
+The 2024 International Energy Conservation Code (IECC) will be available in the second quarter of 2024.

 Open Office Occupancy Controls

 Occupant sensor controls are typically used in open-plan office spaces, cafeteria dining spaces, and fast-food dining spaces.
-Under regulations like Title 24, controls must be configured so general lighting can be controlled in “zones,” with floor areas not greater than 600 square feet.
+Under regulations like Title 24, controls must be configured so general lighting can be controlled in “zones,” with floor areas not greater than 600 square feet, and occupant sensors required in offices larger than 250 square feet.
 General lighting in each controlled zone should turn off after 20 minutes of occupants leaving a particular zone.

 Automatic Daylighting Controls